Selectia cailor de degradare a proteinelor in patogeneza bolilor umane

 Director of Institute, Head of Department

 Dr. Petrescu graduated from the Department of Biochemistry, University of Bucharest and obtained a PhD in Biology from the Romanian Academy.
 She was a DAAD fellow and FEBS fellowship recipient at University of Wurzburg, Germany, during 1990.
 She followed postdoctoral studies in the Department of Biochemistry at the University of Oxford, UK.
 She obtained three consecutive Wellcome Trust Grants in collaboration with the University of Oxford from 1995- 2004.
 She investigated the glycobiology of tyrosinase from melanoma cells contributing to the fundamental mechanisms of calnexin associated folding and quality control of glycoproteins.
-She proposed tyros More...
+She proposed tyrosinase as More...

 The role of ER mannose binding proteins in protein degradation is well documented.
 Our aim is not to address their role in ERAD, but to understand how the misfolded polypeptides are recognized by these lectins.
 It is therefore important to know whether the other ERAD recognition molecules may have domains similar to the IDR found in EDEM1 and whether they are involved in the interaction with the misfolded polypeptides.If the signal for degradation resides in the misfolded region of the polypeptide, what is the role of the de-mannosylated glycans?
 Misfolded polypeptides associate selectively with these lectins before being delivered to SEL1.